 As the great bard made a Prince of Denmark once say:

-Or in the case of my journey to an more optimised site would have it: to CDN or not to CDN, that is the question.
-Whether 'tis nobler to let your webhost suffer the traffic and attacks of an outraged internet, or to use a CDN in a web of trouble, and in load balancing end them.
+Or in the case of my journey to an more optimised site would have it: to CDN or Not to CDN, that is the question.

 For the uninitiated in the ways of networking, a camp into which I firmly put myself, a CDN (Content Delivery Network) is a method of distributing a service, for example a website, over a wider range of servers.
 For example, if you use a web host based in Switzerland, your website would likely reside on a server buried somewhere under a mountain in the country of chocolate, fine watches and very private banking.